k2view-academy/K2View-Academy/articles/39_fabric_catalog/05_catalog_app.md

 ### Classifier Configuration

-The Classifier Configuration popup screen allows to view and update the profiling rules which are used by the Catalog Classification built-in plugins (click [here](04_plugin_framework.md#built-in-plugins) to get more details about these plugins).
+The Classifier Configuration pop-up screen allows to view and update the profiling rules that are used by the Catalog Classification built-in plugins (click [here](04_plugin_framework.md#built-in-plugins) to get more details about these plugins).

 The rules are saved in the Discovery/MTable folder in the project tree.